 While earning my Master’s in Teaching from National-Louis University, I discovered my passion for literacy.
 I enjoy teaching children and adolescents about the English language and helping my students see the fun in reading and writing.

-Using a multi-sensory approach, I work on improving the child’s reading, writing and executive functioning skills by incorporating strategies the student can use to work independently.
-During our sessions, I can use the child’s textbooks and assignments to reach our goals.
-Also, while working with a student, I contact the student’s teachers, aides and other private professionals to create a sense of continuity among the different environments.
+Using a multi-sensory approach, I work on improving the child’s reading, reading comprehension, spelling, writing and executive functioning skills by incorporating strategies the student can use to work independently.

 I look forward to learning how I can help your student reach his or her goals!